AuditVotes: Elevating Provable Defense for GNNs with Efficient Augmentation and Conditional Smoothing: Experimental Evaluations

 \subsection{More Advanced Empirical Accuracy (Q3)}

 It is worth noting that randomized smoothing models can also be used as empirical defense modeling~\cite{lai2024node,weber2023rab}.
 In this section, we evaluate AuditVotes as a general empirical defense tool defending against actual edge modification evasion attacks.
-In Table~\ref{tab:empirical_nettack} and Table~\ref{tab:empirical_ig} (in Appendix), we test the empirical robustness under Nettack and IG-attack with various attack power (i.e., the number of edge modification budgets per target node).
+In Table~\ref{tab:empirical_nettack} and Table~\ref{tab:empirical_ig} (in Appendix~\ref{appendix:more_results}), we test the empirical robustness under Nettack and IG-attack with various attack power (i.e., the number of edge modification budgets per target node).
 The results show that AuditVotes achieves much higher robustness compared to regular robust GNN models.
 For example, under an attack power of 5 edges, the accuracy of AuditVotes remains nearly unchanged, whereas the accuracy of regular models declines sharply.
-On the Cora-ML dataset, GCN with SimAug achieves an accuracy of $96.7\%$ while the accuracy of AirGNN is $56.0\%$ on target nodes.
-Furthermore, AuditVotes maintains clean accuracy comparable to regular models across all three datasets.
+On the Citeseer dataset, smoothed GCN with SimAug achieves an accuracy of $83.3\%$ while the accuracy of AirGNN is $18.0\%$ on target nodes.
+Furthermore, AuditVotes maintains clean accuracy comparable to regular models across all the datasets.

-Compared to the baseline GCN smoothing model, our AuditVotes smoothing maintains a high clean accuracy.
 In contrast, the accuracy of the baseline model is much lower, making it unable to serve as an applicable defense model.
-For instance, the clean accuracy of the baseline GCN smoothed model is $16.7\%$ on Citeseer and $66.7\%$ on Cora-ML, which are much worse than the Multilayer Perceptron (MLP) model.
-These results highlight the ability of AuditVotes to significantly improve both clean and empirical robust accuracy, effectively "rescuing" smoothed GNNs for practical use as robust defense models.
+For instance, the clean accuracy of the SparseSmooth is $16.7\%$ on Citeseer, which is much worse than the Multilayer Perceptron (MLP) model.
+These results highlight the ability of AuditVotes to significantly improve both clean and empirical robust accuracy, effectively ``rescuing" smoothed GNNs for practical use as robust defense models.